mannan-123/simple-dice/README.md

-"# Two player dice game in html css js"
+Two player dice game in html, css, and js